 Q: What does your experience with precision- and data-based design have to say to other industries about Big Data?

 Body scanning technologies will improve over time to extract very precise body measurements, combined with highly precise fit preference data, these data can be served as training sets for AI to improve the result for the next customer.
-Big data, and data science in general will be key to unlock new values for all industries.
-Take the apparel industry for instance, with body and fit data, brands can increase purchase conversion rate, cost of return, and develop new clothing that fits better.
+Big data, and data science in general will be key to unlock new values for all industries, which is why careers in the field are so highly sought after.
+Companies like springboard provide courses for those who wish to follow this path so they’re worth looking into if you fancy contributing towards the apparel industry for instance, with body and fit data, brands can increase purchase conversion rate, cost of return, and develop new clothing that fits better.

 Q: Do you think there are lessons in what you say for other businesses?
 Data is great, but it doesn’t always allow for …allowances?